 Republicans want to keep up these inane attacks?
 Please proceed.

 After Mitt Romney's epic Libya failure at Tuesday's debate, it looks like Republicans have settled on their latest attempt to politicize the murder of four Americans.
-Taking their cue from Matt Drudge they have
+Taking their cue from Matt Drudge they have decided

 that it is outrageous that President Obama used the phrase "not optimal" in response to a question from Jon Stewart about the attack in Benghazi.